NSW Government: Huge fines for ‘deplorable’ signs among tough new nazi laws

 “If someone turns up for the purposes of just abusing people and wrecking the place and damaging the cohesion, you can ask them to leave,” he said on Tuesday.

-Australia’s Jewish community has been terrorised and harassed since Hamas orchestrated the murder of 1200 people in southern Israel in October 2023, which included hundreds of pro-Palestinian and Islamist protesters rallying at the Opera House brandishing anti-Semitic signs two days after the worst massacre of Jews since the Holocaust.
+Australia’s Jewish community has been terrorised and harassed since terrorist group Hamas orchestrated the murder of 1200 people in southern Israel in October 2023.
+This included hundreds of pro-Palestinian and Islamist protesters rallying at the Opera House brandishing anti-Semitic signs two days after the worst massacre of Jews since the Holocaust.

-Two men were also charged earlier this year with allegedly starting a fire at a synagogue at Newtown in Sydney’s inner west.
+Two men were also charged earlier this year with allegedly starting a fire at a synagogue at Newtown in Sydney’s inner west and spraying graffiti.
+There have also been a spate of incidents in Sydney’s eastern suburbs targeting Jewish individuals.